SoftwareAG/c8y-docs/content/concepts/glossary.md

 <a name="device-protocol"></a>
 ### Device protocol
-A device protocol describes how to integrate a specific device type into the {{< product-c8y-iot >}} platform.
+A device protocol describes how to integrate a specific device type into the {{< product-c8y-iot >}} platform, that is, it describes how to map the device data into the {{< product-c8y-iot >}} data model.
 It describes how to map the device data into the {{< product-c8y-iot >}} data model.
 The definition of the device protocol differs based on the underlying protocol used by the device (for example, Modbus, LoRa, OPC UA or LWM2M).
 You don't need to create device protocols for devices that are natively connected to the {{< product-c8y-iot >}} platform (for example, using device SDKs, thin-edge.io or REST/MQTT interfaces).